 Reyburn W. Lominack III

-In addition, Reyburn is an accomplished appellate advocate.
+Reyburn is also an accomplished appellate advocate.
 He has presented oral arguments in cases before the Fourth, Seventh, and Eleventh Circuit Courts of Appeals, and he has drafted briefs in cases before the First Circuit Court of Appeals and the United States Supreme Court.

 Reyburn is a contributing editor for The Developing Labor Law and Employment at Will treatises, published by the American Bar Association Section of Labor and Employment Law, as well as the South Carolina Employment Law Reference Guide, published by the South Carolina Chamber of Commerce.